chandra3000/Categorising-Vendor-Invoices/README.txt

 # Categorising-Vendor-Invoices

-The invoice documents are categorised in a logo dictionary based on the logo present in the them.
+The task is to categorise the vendor invoices in a logo dictionary based on the logo present in them.
-The logo in the invoice documents can be found and matched using the methods found in Opencv library.
+This task has been achieved by using the OpenCV library.

 The file structure of the project is as follows: